freqtrade/freqtrade/docs/backtesting.md

 ```

 The output will show a table containing the realized absolute Profit (in stake currency) for the given timeperiod, as well as wins, draws and losses that materialized (closed) on this day.
+Below that there will be a second table for the summarized values of weeks indicated by the date of the closing Sunday.
+The same would apply to a monthly breakdown indicated by the last day of the month.

 ### Backtest result caching